LogoLogo

 New image:

-Option 2: invalidate the image from the CDN and Cloudimage caches
+Option 2: invalidate images from the Admin panel

 If you cannot change the image URLs when changing the origin image, you can still invalidate (flush) the image from the Cloudimage admin console.
-Log in to the console and navigate to Invalidation:
+Log in to the console and navigate to Invalidation, or go to this page - https://admin.cloudimage.io/project/invalidation

-Do not use the full path of your image but only the /origin_image_url?operation&filter part as invalidation path.
-For example, to invalidate //doc.cloudimg.io/sample.li/flat1.jpg?w=500, you need to input /sample.li/flat1.jpg?w=500.
+Do not use the full path of your image but only the origin_image_url part as invalidation path.
+For example, to invalidate doc.cloudimg.io/sample.li/flat1.jpg?w=500, you need to input /sample.li/flat1.jpg.

 This will remove the image(s) from all CDN nodes and Cloudimage resizing servers.